u3556490/blog/monads (1st half) - functors and applicatives.md

 Enter new concepts: composite data types, abstract data types, algebraic data types, whatever they may be.
 We shall focus on the array (or list) first: it composes a bunch of loose simple data into one object to manipulate.
 This introduces the issue that the simple operations no longer apply – how do you define “apply plus, minus, multiply etc. to a list”?
 It may be ambiguous: elementwise operation (e.g. add 1 to each number in the list)?
 List-wide operation (e.g. concatenating to lists)?

-When it comes to the former caes, trying to increment a list of numbers may end up looking like this:
+When it comes to the former case, trying to increment a list of numbers may end up looking like this:

 ```python
 my_list = [1,2,3]